KCvW/DataEng/Capstone/README Capstone.md

 ### Update Frequency of the Data

-* `Immigration` and `Temperature` data tables should be updated on a *montly basis* - the raw data sets are created on a monthly basis as well
+* `Immigration` and `Temperature` data tables should be updated on a *monthly basis* - the raw data sets are created on a monthly basis as well
-* `Demographic` data has an *yearly update frequency* - as these sets are complex and costly to create
+* `Demographic` data has an *yearly update frequency* - these sets are more complex
 * An *append-only mode* for the updates is sufficient

 ### Design Patterns & Improvements

-* All data will be loaded and presented in dedicated dashboards - so the update frequency of the data should be on daily basis (e.g. 06:00am).
+* All data will be loaded and presented in dedicated dashboards - so the update frequency of the data should be on daily basis
   * To schedule a regular update cycle (ETL Pipeline) and to create a status report `Apache Airflow` can be used for automatisation reasons
+  * As the data has to be available on a daily basis, it is recommended to finalize the update process combined with data quality checks early in the morning (e.g. 05:00am)
 * More than 100++ users need access to the data base in a concurrent way
   * The data can be moved to `AWS Redshift` as the amount of connections can be handled with more accuracy.
 As this solution is located in the cloud, a cost/benefit calculation is recommended.
 * Data increase factor is close to 100